Primordial (band): History

 They released their dark fourth studio album Storm Before Calm in 2002, but the band's fifth album The Gathering Wilderness turned out to be a much darker and bleaker record than any Primordial had made before, providing the listener with a rawer sound as well.
 It was chosen as album of the month in Terrorizer magazine and appeared in many top lists of the year 2005.
 In January 2006, the band played their first US show alongside Thyrfing and Moonsorrow at the Heathen Crusade metalfest in Columbia Heights, Minnesota.

 The band's sixth album, To the Nameless Dead, was released on 16 November 2007 with universal praise for its raw sound used from the first or second recordings.
 In November and December 2010, the band entered Foel Studio in Wales to work with producer Chris Fielding once again.
 The resulting album, Redemption at the Puritan's Hand, was released via Metal Blade on 22 April 2011.
 In July 2014, Primordial announced their eighth studio album under the working title Where Greater Men Have Fallen.
 It was released 25 November 2014 in the US and 24 November elsewhere.
 On 18 April 2018, their ninth studio album Exile Amongst the Ruins was released.
+After five years of little to no activity, the band announced their tenth album, How It Ends, would be released on 29 September 2023.